Skip to content

 psi_orthogonal = psi[:, tmp_piv]

-return err, piv, psi_orthogonal
+return err, tmp_piv, psi_orthogonal

-fit(*, X=None, y=None)
+fit(*, X=None, y)

 Fit polynomial NARMAX model.